What Is Branzino?

 Branzino.
-Sounds kinda like a the name of a 1940s prizefighter.
-If it’s ringing a bell, that’s because this fish is popping up in American supermarkets for the first time.
-Also known as European seabass, the fish—now farmed throughout the Mediterranean—has been a prized item on European menus since the days of ancient Rome.
+Sounds kinda like a the name of a 1940s prizefighter, doesn't it?
+If it’s ringing a bell, that’s because this fish is popping up in American supermarkets.
+Also known as European sea bass, the fish—now farmed throughout the Mediterranean—has been a prized item on European menus since the days of ancient Rome.

-Branzino, which is the fish’s name in Northern Italy, generally run about 1 pound each and are almost always sold whole and gutted.
-This is a good thing, as it is far easier to discern whether a fish is fresh when it still has its eyes and gills.
+Branzino, which is the fish’s name in Northern Italy, generally runs about one pound each and is almost always sold whole and gutted.
+This is a good thing, since it's far easier to discern whether a fish is fresh when it still has its eyes and gills.

 Should you ever see a wild branzino on sale in the United States, it’ll set you back at least $30 a pound—and I’ve only seen one in a market once, and that was at the Fulton Fish Market in New York City.

-Other great alternatives would be Pacific rock cod, Atlantic black seabass, a large croaker or a small red drum or striped bass.
-Basically you want a whole fish (scaled and gutted, of course) that is just about the size of a platter.
+Other great alternatives would be Pacific rock cod, Atlantic black seabass, a large croaker, or a small red drum or striped bass.
+Basically, you want a whole fish (scaled and gutted, of course) that is just about the size of a platter.

 Purists eat their branzino solely with salt and lemon.
 We’ve created a rosemary vinaigrette that goes great with the fish.
 Simply drizzle it over right when you serve.

 This grilled fish recipe goes well with crusty bread and a glass of pilsner beer or white wine.

 Incidentally, the vinaigrette for this recipe would also be great with potatoes, chicken, or turkey – or just over a tossed salad.

 Follow these tips for a successful grilled branzino.